kinvolk/kube-spawn/README.md

 called __cnispawn__ which creates a network namespace, executes a CNI plugin on that, and then runs systemd-nspawn inside that namespace.
-By default, systemd-nspawn doesn't create its own network namespaces, so the container is succesfully running inside the namespace we created.
+By default, systemd-nspawn doesn't create its own network namespaces, so the container is successfully running inside the namespace we created.

 ## Motivation